Date(s) - Sat. Jun. 24, 2017

 8:00 pm - 10:00 pm

-Welcome all and Enjoy the special evening with Jennifer Greer !!!
+Welcome all and Enjoy the special evening with Jennifer Greer and Zion Rodman !!!

 Jennifer Greer is a self-taught, detail-obsessed singer/songwriter/pianist who has been singing since she was a little girl.
 Growing up in a suburb near New York City, poetry was her first love and artistic medium.
 She wrote steadily throughout high school and college, had several poems published, and won the National Collegiate Poetry Award her senior year at Sarah Lawrence College in New York.
 She imagined a life in language and publications.